Emurgo/tangata-manu/README.md

 # Special Thanks

-To the [Cardano Foundation](https://cardanofoundation.org/en/) for their support so this project could be open sourced to the community.
+To the [Cardano Foundation](https://cardanofoundation.org/en/) for their support so this project could be open-sourced to the community.